kreteshq/kretes.dev/tutorial/reactjs-rest-api-fetching.md

 ---
-pos: 9
+pos: 8
-title: 9.
-Fetching from API in React.js
+title: 8.
+Fetching from API in React.js using React Query
 description: >
   Using React Query to integrate with a remote REST API endpoint
+images:
+- react-query.svg
 ---

 # Fetching Data from a RESTful API with React.js